 7.2.3.
 As always, the manufacturer’s instructions and other specifications should be diligently followed in Installations.

 7.2.4.
 Group parallel runs of trunking should be supported together where it is possible.

 7.2.5.
-The support channel should be installed according to specifications of shop drawing.
+The support channel should be installed according to the specifications of the shop drawing.
 There is a need to grind and file all cut sections and galvanizing paint should be applied.
 This is to remove sharp edges and prevent rust.

 7.2.6.
-Insulated tie off studs should be used to support the weight of cables for vertical sections of trunking over 900mm long.
+Insulated tie-off studs should be used to support the weight of cables for vertical sections of trunking over 900mm long.

 7.2.7.
 The trunking should be treated like the support channels above.
 However red oxide paint should be used before a final code of the galvanizing paint is used.

 7.2.8.
 There should be a visual inspection of the inside of the trunking after installation.
 This is to be sure that there are no sharp edges that could cause damage to the cables during installment.

 7.2.9.
 Changes in direction, elevation and connections should be made in accordance with the required specifications.